Optimal Mechanism Design for Agents with DSL Strategies: The Case of Sybil Attacks in Combinatorial Auctions: Introduction

 \subsection{Reasoning under Uncertainty}

-A classic distinction \cite{merrill1981strategic} separates reasoning under risk, where the actors are rational and there is a commonly known distribution about their environment (also known as the stochastic or Bayesian setting), and reasoning under uncertainty, where the general structure of strategies and outcomes is known, but no probabilistic information about the environment, nor even necessarily assumptions regarding actors' rationality or behavior characteristics, are provided.
+A classic distinction \cite{merrill1981strategic} separates reasoning under risk, where the actors are rational and there is a commonly known distribution about their environment (also known as the stochastic or Bayesian setting), and reasoning under uncertainty, where the general structure of strategies and outcomes is known, but there is no probabilistic information about the environment.
+Moreover, even assumptions regarding actors' rationality or behavior characteristics may not be guaranteed .
 For such cases, a robust or worst-case approach seems appropriate, and various notions exist to capture it.
 Ideally, a dominant strategy solution exists, but this is usually not the case (and indeed it is not the case in all the cases we analyze in this paper).
 A minimal robust notion is that of a safety level strategy, which uses a max-min approach over all possible outcomes given a strategy choice.
 However, though it yields interesting results in some cases \cite{aumann1985non, tennenholtz2001rational}, in many other cases it does not tell us much about what strategy to choose, in particular in auctions settings, where we derive our most interesting results.
-Other refined notions are the lexicographic max-min (see, e.g., \cite{kurokawa2018leximin}) and min-max regret \cite{savage1951theory}, which we thoroughly compare to our newly suggested loss aversion notion in Section~\ref{sec:other_concepts} and Appendix~\ref{app:minmax_regret}, respectively.
+As we see, this is because in auctions the natural safety level is $0$ (which happens when the bidder loses the auction), and any strategy that does not overbid guarantees it.
+It is thus hard to choose among these strategies without considering a more refined notion.
+Existing refined notions are the lexicographic max-min (originally defined in \cite{leximin}) and min-max regret \cite{savage1951theory}.
+We overview their comparison to the notion of DSL in Section~\ref{SEC:OTHER_CONCEPTS} and Appendix~\ref{app:minmax_regret}, respectively.